 MLP SE's Articles of Association provide for a Supervisory Board that comprises six members, two of whom are employee representatives.
 Both the size and the tripartite composition of the Supervisory Board are thereby stipulated in MLP SE's Articles of Association.
 The members of the Supervisory Board at a dualistically structured SE are generally appointed by the Annual General Meeting (Art.
 40 (2) of the SE Regulation).
 MLP deviates from this with regard to the employees' representatives.
 The appointment of the employees' representatives on the Supervisory Board is based on a participation agreement that has been agreed between the company and a negotiation committee established for this purpose.
-Accordingly, employees' representatives are elected directly through elections in the company.
-The current acting members of the first Supervisory Board at MLP SE are appointed until conclusion of the Annual General Meeting that approves the actions for the first financial year of MLP SE.
-The members of the Supervisory Board are currently Ms. Tina Müller, Dr. Peter Lütke-Bornefeld (Chairman of the Supervisory Board), Dr. h.c.
-Manfred Lautenschläger, Dr. Claus-Michael Dill, Mr. Burkhard Schlingermann (employees' representative) and Mr. Alexander Beer (employees' representative).
+Accordingly, employees' representatives are elected directly through an election in the company.
+The members of the Supervisory Board are currently Ms. Tina Müller, Dr. Peter Lütke-Bornefeld (Chairman of the Supervisory Board), Dr. Claus-Michael Dill, Matthias Lautenschläger, Burkhard Schlingermann (employee representative) and Alexander Beer (employee representative).